cncf/techdocs/analyses/0011-keda/keda-implementation.md

         * [Deploying KEDA on MicroK8s](#microk8s)
             - [Installing](#install-3)
             - [Uninstalling](#uninstall-3)
-    * Hello, KEDA (write a procedure for a simplest-possible use case for users to get started on - something like https://github.com/kedacore/sample-hello-world-azure-functions) *Analagous to a "Hello World" exercise in programming language or API guides*
+    * Hello, KEDA (write a procedure for a simplest-possible use case for users to get started on - something like https://github.com/kedacore/sample-hello-world-azure-functions) *analogous to a "Hello World" exercise in programming language or API guides*

 # Update the doc content creation instructions

 In the keda-docs [README](https://github.com/kedacore/keda-docs/blob/main/README.md):
 - Move the "Become a listed KEDA user!" and "Become a listed KEDA commercial offering!" sections into their own files, or move them to the bottom of the README, so they're not at the top of the keda-docs README.
 - Combine "Adding scaler documentation" and "Writing documentation for a scaler" so that they're not separated by "Writing documentation for a new authentication provider".

 Document in the repo (keda-docs, keda, or both) who the website/documentation maintainers are.